brucemack/kc1fsz-rc1/README.md

 * Support for two receivers and two transmitters.
-Radios can operate independently or can be linked to support remote receiver or cross-band repeater systems.
+Radios can operate independently or can be linked to support remote receiver or cross-band repeater operation.
 * Hardware COS and CTCSS inputs for each radio.
 Positive and negative logic are supported.
 * An optically-isolated hardware PTT output for each radio.
-* Optional soft CTCSS (PL) tone encoding and decoding, with support for independent frequencies for each transmitter/receiver.
+* Optional soft CTCSS (PL) tone encoding and decoding, with support for independent tone frequencies for each transmitter/receiver.
 * CWID generation.
 * Configurable hang time.
 * Configurable courtesy tone generation.